Pastina with Cheese: The Recipe That Tastes Like Childhood.

 Pastina with cheese is a dish that should be enjoyed immediately.

-It’s not advisable to store it, as the pastina continues to absorb the broth and, once reheated, loses its creamy and enveloping texture.
+It’s not advisable to store it, because the pastina continues to absorb the broth and, once reheated, loses its creamy and enveloping consistency.

-The leftover broth, however, keeps very well in the refrigerator for 2-3 days in an airtight container, or it can be frozen in small portions for future use.
+Leftover broth, on the other hand, keeps well in the refrigerator for 2-3 days in an airtight container, or it can be frozen in small portions to always have it ready to use.

 It’s a perfect base for other soups or to cook pastina again in the future.